 London: A Life in Maps - Major exhibition that ran in the Pearson Gallery of the London St Pancras building from November 2006 until March 2007.
 This link to the Online Gallery includes selected scanned images, the curator's blog, and videos.

-Lie of the Land - For those who missed the fascinating British Library exhibition in 2001-02, this site gives a tour of some of the highlights.
+Lie of the Land (not updated since 2002 – preserved by the UK Web Archive) - For those who missed the fascinating British Library exhibition in 2001-02, this site gives a tour of some of the highlights.